kubek2k/articles/9_reasons_terraform_is_a_pain.md

 not representing the same artifact as actual resources.
-That means, specifically, that [they don't support count parameter](https://github.com/hashicorp/terraform/issues/953) which is critical when applying conditional logic stated above, or in Omni Next case - iteration over services per each clone.
+That means, specifically, that [they don't support count parameter](https://github.com/hashicorp/terraform/issues/953) which is critical when applying conditional logic stated above, or in our case - iteration over services per each clone.
 In exact, instead of doing:

 **stack/services.tf (this is not real)**